tokikanno/django-mini-fastapi/README.md

 This project reused more than 95% codes from [FastAPI](https://fastapi.tiangolo.com/).
 I just did minimal necessary modifications for making it working under Django.

 So basicly you can read documents from FastAPI for knowing how to use this module.
 (Except features metioned in `Features currently not work` section)
-The difference between django-mini-fastapi and FastAPI is how you import and mount it.
+The major difference between django-mini-fastapi and FastAPI is how you import and mount it.

 ```python